What does SME banking mean for small business (bank accounts)?

 Open up to new opportunities

 In short, Open Banking forces the nine largest banks in the UK to open up data, and relinquish their monopoly position.
-Therefore, fintechs, challenger banks, third-party providers and consumer groups will gain a share in the market.
+This will improve the offer for the average small business owner and their business account.
+Therefore, fintechs, challenger banks, third-party providers, and consumer groups will gain a share in the market.
 And tackle financial issues for SMEs.
 We’re moving from a world where your bank controls the data they have on you to one where it’s your data.
 And, small business lending is only one of a number of user cases.

 It remains to be seen what the future of Open Banking holds.
-But SMEs can be excited to engage in these new opportunities.
+But SMEs can be excited to engage in these new opportunities for the financial management of (small) business around the UK.
+Business finances will be easier to oversee and your own business can benefit from that.

 Conrad Ford is Chief Executive of Funding Options.
 Funding Options has been selected by HM Treasury to help businesses find finance when they’re unsuccessful with the major banks, as part of the Bank Referral Scheme that launched in November 2016. @FundingOptions